Troubleshoot: GPS Positions Are Not Accurate

 If your cat is not moving you can narrow down their location by requesting multiple GPS positions.
 To do this activate Live Mode.
 However, remember to turn it off once you no longer need it, as it consumes more battery than other modes.

-Passive GPS Tracking: By checking your cat's natural territory you will have a good idea of where to find him.
-See how to do this here
+Passive GPS Tracking: By checking your cat's territory you will have a good idea of where to find him.
+See how to do this here.

 Radio: Check the strength of the radio signal between the collar and the HomeStation in the Find Nearby section of the app.
-The closer to 100% the closer your cat is.
+The closer to 100% the closer your cat is to the HomeStation.

 Radio Search using the mobile HomeStation: Great for cats that are in an area of poor GPS coverage or inside buildings.